philipcdavis/responsive-resume/README.md

 ####Spotlight
 The Spotlight section is useful for highlighting one project or accomplishment.
 In order to keep the themeing consistant with the project you are able to edit the `.spotlight` classes in style.css.
-The image you use for an icon can be transparent, it will be centered and restricted within the .grid-3 class.
+The image you use for an icon can be transparent, it will be centered and restricted within the `.grid-3` class.
 It's important that this block is outside of the container so that the bar can extend the full width of the screen.
-There is a container inside of the block in order to keep the contents, such as the image, text and buttons container in the same grid.

 ####Education
 This section is fairly self explanatory.